”What is not measured

 Indicative values of real estate are surprising

 Available valuations of public real estate at the city level alone, would suggest that the value of the real estate within a city is equivalent to the value of the city’s GDP.
+In many US cities, indicative valuations show that the public sector owns around half the total real estate market in the respective jurisdiction.
+However, book values in the financial statements does not reflect this reality.
+As an example, the indicative value of the real estate alone in the City of Pittsburgh was 70 times that of the book value.

 ”The euro area would benefit from better information based on accrual accounting (IPSASB)”